Washington University in St. Louis

 St. Louis, MO 63130-4899

-Stripes & Scars: Race, The Revitalization of America, and The Origins of the Civil War (under contract with Oxford University Press).
+Stripes & Scars: How Americans Came to Fight a Bloody Civil War (under contract with Oxford University Press).

 The New York City Draft Riots: Their Significance for American Society and Politics in the Age of the Civil War (Oxford University Press, 1990, cloth and paperback) (Bison Books, 2010, new paperback edition) (Oxford Kindle edition).